atacan/DiscussionShareEnumState/Readme.md

 # Deriving shared state to a child reducer with enum state.

 Imagine an app like the Mail app on macOS.
-When you select one mail, it will show you the details of the selected mail item.
+When you select one mail on the sidebar, it will show you the details of the selected mail item.
-When you select multiple emails, it will themn show like stacked papers.
+When you select multiple emails, it will show them like stacked papers.

 ## Initial Approach

 Having a list of items on the left sidebar and creating views on the right-hand side conditionally on whether one item or multiple items are selected,
-I structured the reducer with a parent reducer having an array of items and a child reducer that has an enum state with single or multi, which has the associated values of the single item view reducer and multiple item view reducer states.
+I structured the reducer with a parent reducer having an array of items and a child reducer that has an enum state with `single` or `multi`, which has the associated values of the single item view reducer and multiple item view reducer states.

 Here is a toy project that has the reducers and the views, but of course, it does not reflect the edits that are made in the single item view to the parent's array.